Fasting for Better Health: A Complete Guide

 Listen to your body

-• Look for symptoms of imbalance: Be aware of signs of electrolyte imbalance, such as fatigue, headaches, cramps, and dizziness.
+- Recognize symptoms of imbalance: Be aware of signs of electrolyte imbalance, such as fatigue, headaches, cramps, and dizziness.
 These may indicate that you need to adjust your electrolyte intake.

 Diversify your diet

-• Varied intake: Eating a wide variety of foods can ensure you get all the electrolytes you need.
+- Eat a variety of foods: Eating a wide variety of foods can ensure you get all the electrolytes you need.
 Diversifying your diet can also help improve your overall nutritional profile and health.

 10. Enzymes and their role in digestion and autophagy

-Digestive Enzymes: Two Uses
+Digestive Enzymes: Two Ways to Use Them

 Digestive enzymes and autophagy